-Our Madison, Wisconsin home is the first of what will one day be a nationwide network of Black Investment Boards, centers for community change where Black business leaders work together to guide major economic initiatives.
-Separately, these boards will have to power to help the poor and at-risk in their own neighborhoods; together, they will offer new hope, new freedom and new financial stability to a nation of Black Americans.
+Our Madison, Wisconsin home is the first of what will one day be a nationwide network of Black Investment Boards and centers for community change where Black business leaders work together to guide major economic initiatives.
+Separately, these boards will have the power to help the poor and opportunity youth in their own neighborhoods; together, they will offer new hope, new freedom and new financial stability to a nation of Black Americans.

-Just as Charles Hamilton Houston sought a people’s equality through the workings of justice, the Institute pursues equity through the promise of economic independence.
-Like Professor Houston, we believe in the power of Black investment.
-Like Professor Houston, we will succeed.
+As Charles Hamilton Houston sought equality through the workings of justice, CHHI™ pursues equity through the promise of economic independence.
+Like Professor Houston, WE WILL SUCCEED!